richard-stock/personal_development/pages/intro_character.md

 ---
-title: The Principle Centered Paradigm
+title: Introduction to the Character Paradigm
 date: 2020-08-23
 categories:
 tags: []     # TAG names should always be lowercase